raphaelPinheiro26/raphaelPinheiro26/README.md

 - 👋 Hi, I’m @raphaelPinheiro26
 - 👀 I’m interested in Embedded Systems, IoT and Medical devices
-- 🌱 I’m currently learning - Artificial Intelligence applied to medicine
+- 🌱 I’m currently learning - FPGA and V&V for digital systems
 - 💞️ I’m looking to collaborate on anything that can help our society, just call me :wink:
 - 📫 How to reach me rlpinheiro13@gmail.com